Bounds on the growth of high Sobolev norms of solutions to 2D Hartree Equations: Introduction.

 The potential $V$ is taken to be jointly smooth in $x$ and $t$ with uniformly bounded partial derivatives with respect to both of the variables.
 It is shown that solutions to (\ref{eq:potentialequation}) satisfy for all $\epsilon>0$ and all $t \in \mathbb{R}$:

 The proof of $(\ref{eq:tepsilon})$ is based on separation properties of the eigenvalues of the Laplace operator on $\mathbb{T}^d$.

-Recently, a new proof of $(\ref{eq:tepsilon})$ was given in \cite{De}.
+Recently, a new proof of $(\ref{eq:tepsilon})$ was given in the work of Delort \cite{De}.
 The argument given in this paper is based on an iterative change of variable.
 In addition to recovering the result $(\ref{eq:tepsilon})$ on any $d$-dimensional torus, the same bound is proved for the linear Schr\"{o}dinger equation on any Zoll manifold, i.e. on any compact manifold whose geodesic flow is periodic.
 So far, it is an open problem to adapt any of these techniques to obtain bounds like $(\ref{eq:tepsilon})$ for nonlinear equations.

 If we knew that $(\ref{eq:Hartree})$ scattered in $H^s$, we would immediately obtain uniform bounds on $\|u(t)\|_{H^s}$.
 However, in the periodic setting, no scattering results have ever been proved, and one doesn't expect them to hold due to limited dispersion.
-In the non-periodic setting, there are several known scattering results \cite{GiOz,GV1,GV2,GV3,HNO,MXZ1}, but none of them are strong enough to imply scattering in $H^s$ for $(\ref{eq:Hartree})$ on $\mathbb{R}^2$.
+In the non-periodic setting, there are several known scattering results due to Ginibre-Ozawa \cite{GiOz}, Ginibre-Velo \cite{GV1,GV2,GV3}, and Hayashi-Naumkin-Ozawa\cite{HNO}, and more recent results due to Miao-Wu-Xu \cite{MWX} and Miao-Xu-Zhao \cite{MXZ1,MXZ2,MXZ3,MXZ4,MXZ5}, but none of them are strong enough to imply scattering in $H^s$ for $(\ref{eq:Hartree})$ on $\mathbb{R}^2$.
 For a detailed explanation, we refer the reader to Remark \ref{Remark 4.2}.

+Let us mention that after the submission of our paper, Dodson \cite{Do} proved that the two-dimensional non-periodic cubic NLS scatters in $L^2$.
+This is a continuation of his work in three and higher dimensions \cite{Do2} with subsequent extensions to the one-dimensional case \cite{Do3}.
+A persistence of regularity result shows that Dodson's result indeed implies scattering in $H^s$ of the defocusing cubic NLS, which formally corresponds to taking $V=\delta$ in $(\ref{eq:Hartree})$.
+We give a detailed proof of persistence of regularity for scattering in Appendix B. To the best of our knowledge, there are no known scattering results for the full range of potentials $V$ taken in $(\ref{eq:Hartree})$.
+In the periodic setting, scattering is not expected.
+In fact, in the work of Colliander-Keel-Staffilani-Takaoka-Tao \cite{CKSTT6}, it was proven that the defocusing cubic NLS can't scatter in any $H^s$.

-Let us finally mention that the problem of Sobolev norm growth was also recently studied in \cite{CKSTT6}, but in the sense of bounding the growth from below.
+We finally mention that the problem of Sobolev norm growth was also recently studied in \cite{CKSTT6}, but in the sense of bounding the growth from below.
 In this paper, the authors exhibit the existence of smooth solutions of the cubic defocusing nonlinear Schr\"{o}dinger equation on $\mathbb{T}^2$, whose $H^s$ norm is arbitrarily small at time zero, and is arbitrarily large at some large finite time.
-One should note that behavior at infinity is still an open problem.
+An extension of this result to instability of plane waves has also been noted \cite{H}.

+We remark that the behavior at infinity is still an open problem.
+However, it is good to note that the equation $(\ref{eq:CubicNLS})$ on $\mathbb{T}^2$ has non-trivial solutions which have all Sobolev norms uniformly bounded in time.
+Similarly as on $S^1$ \cite{SoSt1}, given $\alpha \in \mathbb{C}$ and $n \in \mathbb{Z}^2$, the function: